 - Signals and Systems

 - Professional Issues in Computer Science and Engineering

 - Advanced Digital Design

 The curriculum also includes the Carolina Core, foundational math and science courses, and computer engineering electives.
 Independent study and special topics courses also provide unique learning opportunities.

-Visit Undergraduate Curricula for additional curriculum details.
+Visit Undergraduate Curricula and Courses for additional curriculum details.